CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 The ability to make weapons from metal.

 ### Learning Skills
-Whenever asked to test a skill a player character does not yet know, it will be added or progressed in the *currently learning* section of the character sheet.
+Whenever asked to test a skill a **PC** does not yet know, it will be added or progressed in the *currently learning* section of the character sheet.

 A skill in learning can only be tested with their related [attribute](#attributes), at twice the **Ob** it would normally get.

 ## Ambitions, Beliefs & Instincts
-While all characters are expected to have ambitions, beliefs and instincts, player characters are special in that these concepts are cemented through rules and mechanics.
+While all characters are expected to have ambitions, beliefs and instincts, **PC**s are special in that these concepts are cemented through rules and mechanics.

 Ambitions, beliefs and instincts can not change during a game session.
 They can only be changed in-between.

 ### Ambition
-Every player character must have at least one ambition - a life-fulfilling long-term goal to pursue, which is to be determined during character creation.
+Every **PC** must have at least one ambition - a life-fulfilling long-term goal to pursue, which is to be determined during character creation.
 This can be anything from "found a family" to "become king of the world!".
 No matter how unrealistic, an ambition is a primary driver for a character, to drive them onward.
 The important part is to think *big*.
 Something easily achievable would make for a dull ambition and defeat the point of it.

 An ambition is not expected to change often.
 An ideal ambition would last a character a long time.